 In June 2016, Professor Margaret Rayman was interviewed on the BBC One programme “The Truth About Healthy Eating”.
 In this programme, Professor Rayman explained that milk-alternative drinks (such as soya or almond) have a lower iodine concentration in relation to cows’ milk, which is a very important source of iodine in the UK diet.

 Following publication of the Lancet study showing a link between iodine deficiency and child IQ, Dr Bath was interviewed on BBC Breakfast on 22 May 2013.
-She discusses the finding that low iodine during pregnancy was linked to poorer IQ and reading scores in UK children, as well as dietary sources of iodine.
+She discusses the findings of the study, as well as dietary sources of iodine.

 Dr Bath was also gave live TV interviews for ITV lunchtime news (22/5/13) and BBC World News (22/5/13).

 BBC News reported the Lancet study on 22 May 2013.
 This clip has an interview with Professor Jean Golding, a co-author on the Lancet study and founder of the Avon Longitudinal Study of Parents and Children (ALSPAC), on which the Lancet study was based.

 The Food Programme on BBC Radio 4 has recently focussed on seaweed and once again, Professor Margaret Rayman was interviewed about the iodine content of seaweed, including a warning about kelp providing excessive iodine.
 You can hear her part of the interview from 20.26.

 The 2013 Lancet paper prompted a feature on iodine on the BBC Radio 4 Inside Health programme, on 25 June 2013.
 Dr Mark Vanderpump was interviewed for the show and you can listen to that interview from 15.40.

 Dr Bath was interviewed by BBC 5 live on the morning of the release of the Lancet paper (22/5/13).